- $150 in VISA reward cards with qualifying plans

 Can I choose my natural gas utility provider in Atlanta, GA?

 Yes, the state of Georgia has deregulated its natural gas utilities.
 Deregulation of gas service allows for multiple providers and allows customers to choose between providers and plans that best fit their needs.
-Assuming your area has started enabling retail gas competition, you can choose between Atlanta Gas Light and Constellation Energy or any of the other natural gas providers that offer service in Atlanta.
+Assuming your area has started enabling retail gas competition, you can choose between Georgia Natural Gas and Constellation Energy or any of the other natural gas providers that offer service in Atlanta.